 Spring lacrosse is the largest program offered by TVYLL.
 Registration starts in October 30th, 2020 and continues February 5th, 2021.
 Registration deadline is listed for each season on the registration page.

 Teams are formed in February with practice starting in late February/early March depending on weather.
 Games start after spring break for all age groups.

 Practices are scheduled by each coach during the week with games on Saturday's.
 Some divisions will have playoff and championship games following the final week of games.
 The championships and consolation games are played on Saturday during Day of Lacrosse.

 League play will consist of regular season games with playoff and Monster Mash End of Season tournament.

 Practices begin in early September and the season ends the Saturday before Halloween.

-Boys: True Lacrosse Idaho offers club team offerings in the summer.
+Boys: True Lacrosse Idaho offers club team offerings in the summer and winter.

 Pre-season: Coaches may have 3 regular practices and a 4th optional practice for skill building until games start, then we ask coaches to spend a maximum of three evenings a week with the team (practice or games) after games have started.

 Where are the practices and games played at?